NHERI-SimCenter/s3hark/docs/common/technical_manual/vnv.rst

    Soil layers of a 3D column

+The ground motion used in this simulation can be downloaded from :download:`here <../../_static/files/3D/SRT-GM-Input-yerbaNSvelocity-2DShaking.json>`.
-The simulation is described in a json file, which can be downloaded from :download:`this link <../../_static/files/s3hark-demo-3D-slope.json>`.
+The simulation itself is described in a json file, which can be downloaded from :download:`this link <../../_static/files/3D/s3hark-demo-3D-slope.json>`.
+This file can be loaded by |s3harkName| to build the analysis automatically.
 It includes all the configurations, the soil table and parameters for each layer - all the information needed to reproduce the simulation.
 In |s3harkName|, go to the menu and choose to open and load this json file into the application, You'll see the detailed properties of the material in each soil layer as those shown